 Why Study Clinical Dietetics at Grand Valley?

-- Hands-on learning in state-of-the-art facilities, including simulation, nutritional assessment, and human performance laboratories ensure experiential learning.
+- Hands-on learning in state-of-the-art facilities, including simulation, nutritional assessment, and standardized patient laboratories ensure experiential learning.

 - Employment opportunities are expected to increase 15 percent by 2026, according to the Bureau of Labor Statistics.

 - Health care professionals with advanced degrees tend to attain a higher profile within their profession.

 - A clinical nutrition manager with a master's degree earns an

 average of $13 more per hour than an RDN with a bachelor's degree,